 Why Doesn’t Siivota Become “Siipoan”?

-The verb tavata becomes minä tapaan, and the verb kiivetä becomes minä kiipeän.
-This is due to consonant gradation.
+This article deals with consonant gradation exceptions in verbtype 4.
+For example, the verb tavata becomes minä tapaan, and the verb kiivetä becomes minä kiipeän.
 So why doesn’t siivota become “siipoan“?
 Why doesn’t the -v- change to -p- in the verb siivota?
 In this article, we will look at some of these weird things that create holes in the “perfect” rule system of Finnish grammar.